dzervoudakes/react-scaffolder/README.md

 [![prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io/)
 [![license](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-## The Concept: A Homegrown Alternative to Create React App
+## A Homegrown React Template Generator

-Create React App is an objectively _awesome_ tool and I have nothing but nice things to say about it.
-Over time, I've decided that I want to learn more about the engine behind the application, and so I started crafting and evolving my own React + Webpack configuration over time as a learning experience.
+While tools like Create React App are objectively awesome, over time I've decided that I want to learn more about the engine behind the application.
+As such, I started crafting and evolving my own React + Webpack configuration over time as a learning experience.

 I have since decided to share my work with the open source community.
 Love it or loathe it, I will not be happy or offended either way. 😄